rounakpolley/e-book-Manager/contribute.md

  ### Add and commit your changes
  `git add .`
+ `
- `git commit -m "type a commit message in quotes like mailing feature is fixed"` No need to add each file searately and then commit them...
+ git commit -m "type a commit message in quotes like mailing feature is fixed"`

+ No need to add each file searately and then commit them...

  ### Push your changes and create a pull request
  `git push origin prototype`

  Instead of "prototype" use the nam of your branch **BUT NEVER push to `master` branch** Then wait for some time..

  After that got to https://github.com/rounakpolley/e-book-Manager/ And select your branch name and click create a pull request (like shown in the image)

  https://drupal.gatech.edu/sites/default/files/inline-images/fork7.jpg

+# Follow any youtube video tutorial... for more guidance